-SUPPORTING STATEMENT
+SUPPORTING STATEMENT – Part A

 The Bureau of Justice Statistics requests clearance to continue its Deaths in Custody Reporting Program (DCRP) for an additional three-year period.
 Since 2000, BJS has collected data under this program, which consists of three separate collections that collectively cover deaths of suspects and offenders under the control or supervision of criminal justice system agencies from the time that suspects come in contact with law enforcement through the time that offenders are incarcerated in jail or prison.
 The three collections are: